firebase/FirebaseUI-Android/auth/README.md

 In addition, you must enable the "Request email addresses from users" permission in the "Permissions" tab of your Twitter app.

-In order to resolve the Twitter SDK, add the following repository to your `build.gradle(.kts)`:
+In order to resolve the Twitter SDK, add the following repository to your `build.gradle`:

 ```groovy
 allprojects {